 The sudden international pop success of Genesis must have irked former Genesis guitarist Anthony Phillips.
-When he left the band in the late 70s, their future wasn’t assured; enigmatic front man Peter Gabriel had left the band and drummer Phil Collins took the lead, but it was a rough transition.
-Phillips departed shortly thereafter, embarking on his own solo career, exploring sounds that blended pastoral folk, progressive rock, and the burgeoning ambient/New Age scene.
+When he left the band in 1970, their future wasn’t assured; enigmatic front man Peter Gabriel would lead the band to greatness and then split; upon leaving the band drummer Phil Collins took the lead, but it was a rough transition.
+While things were changing in his former band’s world, Phillips would embark on his own solo career, exploring sounds that blended pastoral folk, progressive rock, and the burgeoning ambient/New Age scene.
 Yet by the early 80s, both Genesis and Phil Collins were certified rock superstars who had made an unprecedented successful pop crossover.
 Phillips—nearing 40 with only a cult following and a need to feed the kids and pay the mortgage—surely must have seen this development and said, “Me too!”
 Thus was borne the strange and peculiar Invisible Men, a pop crossover attempt and collaboration with vocalist Richard Scott that found him out of his comfort zone—and, truth be told, somewhat out of his depth.

 But Phillips didn’t need to rival Genesis; though he may have contributed his DNA to them, by this point, they were on two divergent paths.
 Invisible Men doesn’t sound like anything Phillips had released since leaving the band, and more than a little too much like what his bands were doing at the moment.
 Nothing sounds worse than an artist trying too hard to sound contemporary, and most of the songs here certainly suffer from that malady; forgettable rock with a pop twist—aka New Wave synths and a tinny-sounding drum machine programmed with generic 80s beats.
 Nothing here is particularly bad, but some of the productions aren’t particularly good.
 “I Want Your Heart” is an excellent case in point; the arrangement is messy, and the tempo is rushed.
 The same problem befits “It’s Not Easy,” and “Sally,” but interestingly, these songs sound as if Phillips was taking inspiration from XTC, a band who specialized in the nervous, caffeine-addled jittery style attempted here.
 “Love In A Hot Air Balloon” fares a bit better than those numbers, and also reminds of Messers Partridge and Molding.